-In June 2015, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2015-10, Technical Corrections and Improvements, to correct differences between original guidance and the Accounting Standards Codification, or ASC, clarify the guidance, correct references and make minor improvements affecting a variety of topics.
-Amendments that FASB deemed more substantive are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
+In June 2015, the FASB issued Accounting Standards Update, or ASU, No. 2015-10, Technical Corrections and Improvements, to correct differences between original guidance and the Accounting Standards Codification, or ASC, clarify the guidance, correct references and make minor improvements affecting a variety of topics.
+Amendments that the FASB deemed more substantive are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
 The other amendments are effective immediately.
 We do not expect the adoption of ASU 2015-10 to have a material effect on our consolidated financial statements and disclosures.